devvlara/f1-data/README.md

 ---

-By systematically collecting and analyzing these data points, Ferrari aims to enhance decision-making processes, optimize car performance, and achieve competitive success in the 2025 Formula 1 season.
+By systematically collecting and analyzing these data points, Ferrari aims to enhance decision-making processes, optimize car performance, and achieve competitive success in the 2025 Formula 1 season.

 ---